 Trainers and owners alike have long berated the declining prize money on offer, this is a problem which needs to be addressed.
 Failure to do so will result in an increasing number of unattractive small field races and the related factor of some of our better horses seeking bigger pots on foreign shores.
 This has been witnessed to some extent with the increasing number of British runners in France where the prize money is much greater.

-Thankfully steps appear to being taken to address this issue with the recent £18m prize money boost announced late in 2014.
-The opening of a new course at Chelmsford City in January 2015 can also be taken as a major positive following the recent loss of tracks at Hereford and Folkestone.
+Thankfully steps were taken to address this issue with an £18m prize money boost announced late in 2014.
+The opening of a new course at Chelmsford City in January 2015 was also taken as a major positive following the loss of tracks at Hereford and Folkestone.

 The other major issue surrounds the wellbeing of the horses themselves, both during and after their racing career.
 Again the industry has recognised the possible consequences of the negative publicity this may generate.
 The restrictions placed upon the use of the whip and decreasing the difficulty of the Grand National fences being two examples of how racing is looking to modernise to become more horse-friendly.